meshery/meshery/docs/pages/extensibility/providers.md

  - The **Local** provider is built-into Meshery.
  - **Remote providers** can be implemented by anyone or an organization that wishes to integrate with Meshery.
 Any number of Remote providers may be available in your Meshery deployment.

 ### Remote Providers

 The use of a Remote Provider, puts Meshery into multi-user mode and requires user authentication.
-You should use a Remote provider when your use of Meshery is ongoing or used in a team environment (used by multiple people).
+This provides security for the public-facing Meshery UI as the remote provider enforces identity with authentication and authorization.
+You should also use a remote provider when your use of Meshery is ongoing or used in a team environment (used by multiple people).
+This can be seen when using Meshery Playground, where a user is prompted to login through the _Layer5 Meshery Cloud_ remote provider.
+Visit [Meshery Playground](https://playground.meshery.io/) to experience this.

+A specific remote provider can be enforced in a Meshery instance by passing the name of the provider with the env variable `PROVIDER`.

 Name: **"Meshery"** (default)